 8 – Portuguese is the official language

-It is also important to remember that Portuguese is spoken in Brazil and not Spanish (and it’s not called Brazilian).
-Additionally, do not use the OK hand gesture because it means something pretty rude.
+It’s also important to remember that Portuguese is spoken in Brazil and not Spanish (and it’s not called Brazilian).

 9 – Be cultural sensitive

 Brazil is highly multicultural with several ethnic groups, so you have to be very sensitive when speaking about racial, religious or cultural issues.
-Do not attempt to guess people’s cultural backgrounds based on their looks.

 10 – Pack adequately

-Brazil is a huge country with several different climate areas.
 Therefore, you must also consider which parts of the country you are planning to visit, and when, in order to pack the right clothing and shoes.
-You want to avoid freezing in the mountains or getting sunstroke on a beach.

 Every traveller knows that part of the fun and joy of a foreign holiday is the fact that there could be challenges and even danger.